 Because grief is universal and because we all connect on the level of our pain and suffering, it is very important to connect with others who have lost a spouse.
 We do not offer “mixed grief” sessions; you’ll only be with others who have lost a spouse.

 Working in concert with Presbyterian Homes we offer 6-week group sessions for both widows and widowers in a safe and caring environment, led by Jenny Schroedel, an experienced grief counselor.
-There is no fee to attend, of course, but we do ask that you commit to all six sessions.
+There is a nominal fee for materials.
+If you commit to the group, we do ask that you attend all six sessions.
 We purposely keep our group size to about eight.